-In future years, Alois Ruf Jr. experimented with both turbocharged and naturally aspirated Porsches, also perfecting its 5-speed transmission design.
+In future years, Alois Jr. experimented with both turbocharged and naturally aspirated Porsches, also perfecting its 5-speed manual transmission design.

 RUF CTR was Alois’ Magnum Opus

-The story of the CTR began with another record-breaking RUF creation named the BTR.
-As with all other RUF cars, it was a fully transformed Porsche 911 which originated as a bare 911 chassis and finished up being the car which dethroned the famed Lamborghini Countach LP500 S. With a limited production of only 20-30 copies, it became the fastest production car in the world per Auto Motor und Sport magazine’s test in 1983.
+The story of the CTR began with another record-breaking creation named the BTR.
+As with all other of its cars, it was a fully transformed Porsche 911 which originated as a bare 911 chassis and finished up being the car that dethroned the famed Lamborghini Countach LP500 S. With a limited production of only 20-30 copies, it became the fastest production car in the world per Auto Motor und Sport magazine’s test in 1983.

 Unlike the Countach LP500 S which was a final evolution of what was essentially a raw old school V12 1970s supercar, the Porsche 959 was fresh, modern, and groundbreaking.

 In the late 1980s, it was at the forefront of the new zeitgeist, where cars were developed with more precision and where all resources focussed on the latest technology.
 The 959 was not just a car of today, but a car of the future.

 In creating cars capable of reaching these speeds, clever engineering was more important than brute strength.
 Luckily, Alois had the knowledge, the wit, and the resources to make his dream a reality.